seb-oss/green/CONTRIBUTING.md

 ## Submitting a pull request (PR)

+_If you are an SEB Employee opening a PR it's always good to notify the Green team through an SEB communication channel so we know who to turn to if we have questions regarding the PR._

 1. [Fork](https://github.com/sebgroup/green/fork) and clone the repository.
 1. Make sure you fulfill the technical pre-requisites